roberttidey/BaseSupport/README.md

 - after compiling and first serial upload use ip/upload to upload files from data folder
 - ip/edit can then be used to access the filing system
 - use ip/firmware to do OTA updates of new binaries

+### Important
+Support for SPIFFS or LittleFS has been added.
+This affects the BaseConfig file.
+Use FILESYS. instead of SPIFFS. or LittleFS. in the app code